 As the HR manager in your company you should be able to provide help and support to your colleagues and lead team building and conflict management activities.

+There are a few different types of team conflict.
 Three of the most common types of workplace conflicts that you’ll experience are with the boss, your co-workers, or the team.
-Here we discuss each type and give you handy tips on dealing with each area.
+Here we discuss each type and give you some helpful examples.

 1. Conflict with the boss

-An employee who hasconstant clasheswith his or her boss typically come about because he or she shows little faith in their skills and ability, and doesn’t have confidence that the employee can get the job done without micromanagement.
+The situation of an employee who has constant clashes with their boss typically comes about when their boss shows little faith in their skills and ability, and doesn’t have confidence that the employee can get the job done without micromanagement.

 The individual may have been overlooked for a promotion, or their boss may have different ideas about what the employee’s role should be, and very different perceptions about priorities and what needs to be done.